-Alan Ayckbourn’s huge new two-part dystopian drama The Divide – the most high profile show at this year’s Edinburgh International Festival – imagines a world where women and men are segregated.
+Alan Ayckbourn’s huge new two-part, six-hour dystopian drama The Divide imagines a world where women and men are segregated.

-The play is set 100 years from now, after a plague has ravaged the population.
-Those who have survived live on opposite sides of the divide.
-The men wear white while the, still contagious and therefore sinful, women wear black outfits that look like Edwardian mourning attire.
+The play is set 100 years from now.
+A plague has ravaged the population.
+Those who have survived live on opposite sides of a divided society.
+The men wear white while the – still contagious and therefore sinful – women wear black outfits that look like Edwardian mourning attire.

-Their lives are governed by a text called the Book of Certitude and the dictates of a mysterious Preacher.
-Women form partnerships with one another in order to raise children, with one assuming the role of the MaMa, the child bearer, the other the MaPa, the provider.
+Their lives are governed by a sacred text called the Book of Certitude and the dictates of a mysterious unseen Preacher.
+Women form partnerships with one another in order to raise children, with one assuming the role of the “MaMa”, the child bearer, the other the “MaPa”, the provider.
 Heterosexual relationships are considered abnormal and dangerous.
 People wear masks to avoid contagion rendering themselves eerily faceless.

 Brother and sister Soween and Elihu grow up in a village on the female side of the divide in a system that puts far greater value on his life than hers.
-The fourteen year old Soween and her brother both fancy classmate Giella but she has her sights set on Elihu and the two embark on a forbidden relationship.
+The 14-year-old Soween and her brother both fancy classmate Giella but she has her sights set on Elihu and the two embark on a forbidden relationship.

 The Divide is a strange mix of things: it feels like a novel for young adults fused with bits of The Handmaid’s Tale.
-It’s a commentary on the dangers of equating sex with sin, and on religion and social control.
+It seems to be a commentary on the dangers of equating sex with sin, on religion and social control.
 But after six long, long hours spent in this world it remains hard to work out exactly what the play is trying to say .

 Part One opens with a framing scene set years after the fall of the divide in which two academics serve up large chunks of exposition in the form of a history lecture.
 The bulk of the story is told via Soween and Elihu’s diary entries and through correspondence between various village officials.
-This means that the characters are forever describing what they’re doing rather than doing actual things – the play includes more scenes of council meetings than any audience should ever have to sit through.
+This means that the characters are forever describing what they’re doing rather than doing things and the play includes more scenes of tedious council meetings than any audience should ever have to endure.

-Because the play is set in a monochrome world where colour is forbidden, for the most part the staging looks dark and drab.
-Occasionally a prop or platform is trundled out but large chunks of the play feature Doherty in her black bonnet looking pained as she rattles through acres of narration.
-But faced with a near-impossible job, Doherty succeeds in making you care about Soween.
+The play is set in a world where colour is forbidden and for the most part the staging looks dark and drab.
+Occasionally a prop or platform is trundled out but for large chunks of the production it’s just Doherty in her black bonnet looking pained as she rattles through acres of narration.
+Faced with a near-impossible job, Doherty succeeds in making you care about Soween.

-While on one hand Ayckbourn’s play seems to be saying that everyone should be free to love anyone they want, all people should be equal, and if you impose divisions, tragedy will follow, the whole thing ends up feeling like a massive exercise in gay erasure.
+While on one hand Ayckbourn’s play seems to be saying that everyone should be free to love anyone they want, all people should be equal, and if you impose divisions on people, tragedy will inevitably follow, the whole thing just ends up feeling like an exercise in gay erasure.

-One of the more interesting aspects of this whole bloated experience is the single sex, homosocial world that comes about as a result of the divide, but when the wall falls and the women are free to fuck all the men again this whole way of life is abandoned: Soween who has only known a world where women love women is swayed by the first dude she claps eyes on.
+One of the more interesting aspects of this whole bloated experience is the single sex, homosocial world that comes about as a result of the divide, but when the wall falls, this whole way of life is abandoned.
+Soween, who has only known a world where women love women, is swayed by the first dude she claps eyes on.